Supercouple: Celebrity

 The media often focuses on celebrity pairings.
 Celebrity couples who are viewed as fascinating or create a power coupling due to finances are singled out as supercouples.
 Since the term was coined, classic Hollywood couples have been regarded as supercouples, including Clark Gable and Carole Lombard.
 People magazine stated that Gable and Lombard were "more than just Golden Age window dressing.
 The love they shared for six years was that Hollywood rarity: the real thing."
 They were titled "The King of Hollywood and the Queen of Screwball Comedy", respectively, and eloped during a break in production on Gable's Gone with the Wind in 1939.
 Lombard died three years later in a plane crash on her way home from a war bond rally.
 Desi Arnaz and Lucille Ball were the stars and producers of I Love Lucy, and have since been credited as an onscreen and offscreen supercouple.
 They divorced in 1960 after 20 years of marriage.
 People described Gable and Lombard, Spencer Tracy and Katharine Hepburn, Frank Sinatra and Ava Gardner, and Richard Burton and Elizabeth Taylor, were couples recognized as "the greatest love stories of the century".

 The supercouple title has been similarly prolific with modern celebrity pairings.
 In 1997, rapper/actor Will Smith married actress Jada Pinkett.
 The couple were titled a supercouple due to their combined film star allure and perceived physical attractiveness.
 In 2003 and 2008, People magazine categorized them as a supercouple due to their long marriage and widespread celebrity status.
 Smith spoke of the power of love as a connective force to Essence magazine.
 "The truth about life is that we're all alone," he said.
 "But when somebody loves you, that experience is shared.
 Love is the only real connective tissue that allows you to not live and die by yourself."
-Additionally, in 1997, Ellen DeGeneres and Anne Heche began dating and were described as "the world's first gay supercouple".
-Their relationship lasted three years.
 In 1998, Brad Pitt met Friends actress Jennifer Aniston, and married her in a private wedding ceremony in Malibu on July 29, 2000.
 They were titled a supercouple, regarded as one of the film industry's most powerful, and their marriage was considered a rare Hollywood success.
 In January 2005, Pitt and Aniston announced they decided to formally separate after seven years together.
 Two months later, Aniston filed for divorce, citing irreconcilable differences.
-In November 2000, Michael Douglas married Welsh actress Catherine Zeta-Jones, and the pairing, 25 years apart in age, were considered a supercouple.
+In November 2000, Michael Douglas married Welsh actress Catherine Zeta-Jones, and the pair, 25 years apart in age, were considered a supercouple.